ZeroniaServer/RocketRidersWiki/utilities/nova_rocket.md

 The **Nova Rocket** is given to players as a loaded firework crossbow.
 When a player shoots the firework out, the crossbow breaks and the firework flies out in a straight line, leaving a trail of particles colored after the the player's team.
 It will then explode whatever it hits first or wherever it ends up after a maximum 1.5 seconds of flight.

 In addition, the **Nova Rocket** explosion launches any nearby enemy players into the air (via 4 ticks of Levitation 60), dealing additional firework damage to those players at their peak height (15 ticks after they are first hit).
+If the resultant explosion kills any players, the player who shot the **Nova Rocket** is credited for the kill.

 When two enemy **Nova Rocket** fireworks collide during flight, a green particle burst known as a **Nova Rocket Collision** occurs, dealing increased explosion damage at the point of collision.
+In this circumstance, no players are credited for the kill.

 ---
 ### Use Cases